This well-presented detached cottage is superbly located near the beach in Southerness, on Scotland's beautiful Solway Coast.

 An ideal Southerness cottage to get away from it all and enjoy this lovely area of southern Scotland.

 All ground floor.
-Four double bedrooms (one with en-suite wet room with shower, basin and WC and one with en-suite shower, basin and WC).
+Four three quarter double bedrooms (one with en-suite wet room with shower, basin and WC and one with en-suite shower, basin and WC).
 Bathroom with corner bath, separate shower, basin and WC.
 Kitchen with breakfast area.
 Utility.
 Sitting room with dining area and electric fire.

 About the location